Install DataStax Enterprise 6.8 on Debian-based systems using APT

 Use these instructions for installing DataStax Enterprise (DSE) 6.8 on Debian-based systems using APT.

-Some things to know about installing DataStax Enterprise:
+Some things to know about installing DataStax Enterprise

 • This procedure installs DSE 6.8 and the DataStax Agent.
 It does not install OpsCenter, DataStax Studio, or DataStax Bulk Loader.

 • When connecting to DSE 6.8 from OpsCenter, use version OpsCenter 6.8; earlier versions are not supported.
-See DataStax OpsCenter compatibility with DSE.

 When DSE is installed, it creates a cassandra user in the database.
 Do not use the cassandra user in production.
 Failing to do so is a security risk.
 See Adding a superuser login.